alercebroker/experiments/pipeline_steps/README.md

 To verify wich step is up, run `docker-compose ps`.

-Every step has a consumer and a procuer.
+Every step has a consumer and a producer.
 They run on inverse order to generate the consumer before the previous step starts producing.
 To modify the consumers and producers, go to the `docker-compose.yml` file on the `experiment` directory and edit the `CONSUMER_TOPICS` and `PRODUCER_TOPICS` values.
+Everytime you run an experiment you should change the `CONSUMER_GROUP_ID` value.

 ## Experiments